Thread Pools.¶

 Use Case | Simple background tasks | Tasks that need to return a value or throw an exception |

-How These Concepts Work Together¶
+How These Work Together¶